 On Thanksgiving, families gather at home to celebrate, play scrabble, binge-watch tv shows and, of course, eat a swoon-worthy feast.
 But this year, with many people craving a well-deserved escape time, safely traveling during this season might be a good idea.
 Families can, for instance, take a road trip to nearby cities and rent a cabin in the woods.
 That way, they can travel somewhere new without having to sacrifice their annual traditions.

 What Are Some Fun Family Vacations?

-The best Thanksgiving getaways for families are the ones that offer seasonal experiences that time of year.
-Plymouth, Massachusetts, will host different events such as an immersive feast and a Thanksgiving Day Parade on the occasion of the 400th Anniversary of the Pilgrims landing in the city.
-Families can also go to luxury resorts, which offer special packages during Thanksgiving.
+The best Thanksgiving vacations for families are the ones that offer seasonal experiences that time of year.
+Plymouth, Massachusetts, will host different holiday events such as an immersive feast and a Thanksgiving Day Parade on the occasion of the 400th Anniversary of the Pilgrims landing in the city.
+Families can also go to luxury resorts, which offer special Thanksgiving packages.
 This year, the Palmetto Bluff Resort, in South Carolina, is set to have a Thanksgiving Turkey Craft, a 5k Turkey Trot, and a traditional feast.